 C-level roles are assigned to key people, that generally own government functions.
-Owning doesn't imply the function is totally carried out by that person.
-Professionals and lead developers at operational level cooperate with the government function owner to make it happen.
+Owning doesn't imply the function is completely carried out by that person.
+Professionals and lead developers at the operational level cooperate with the government function owner to make it happen.

-The executive board is in charge for the strategy and business planning of the company.
+The executive board is in charge of the strategy and business planning of the company.

-Current board is composed by company founders, with the following duties.
+The current board is composed of company founders, with the following duties.

 - Stefano Mainardi: CEO - Responsible for the overall progress of the company.
-Praised for success, and held responsible for setback.
+Praised for success, and held responsible for setbacks.

 - Paolo Pustorino: Head of HR - Responsible for workforce training, development, management, recruitment, rewarding, compliance and ethos.

-- Marco Giacomassi: CFO - Oversees company's financials.
+- Marco Giacomassi: CFO - Oversees the company's financials.
 Responsible for budgeting, accounting, reporting, forecasting and investing.

-The steering committee works to overcome organizational problems and advance company's practices.
-It operate on a constant basis on top of the projects level, overseeing the processes, validating methodologies and improving the whole delivery process.
+The steering committee works to overcome organizational problems and advance the company's practices.
+It operates constantly on top of the projects level, overseeing the processes, validating methodologies and improving the whole delivery process.

-This committee is composed by the CTO, COO, Head of HR, all Professionals and all Lead Developers in the company.
+This committee is composed of the CTO, COO, Head of HR, all Professionals and all Lead Developers in the company.
 The owner of Steering committee events is the COO.

-Each quarter (the first Wednesday of each quarter first month) the committee has a 2 hours facilitated meeting in which they define:
+Each quarter (the first Wednesday of each quarter's first month) the committee has a 2 hours facilitated meeting in which they define:

 - Top priorities to be addressed (C-levels can set them or call for co-generation and voting)

-- State top priorities in terms of initatives
+- State top priorities in terms of initiatives

 - Willing people can apply as owners of those initiatives

-Initiatives clearly states SMART goals to address the related top priority.
-They should bring a change or even revolutionize an aspect of our work, such as introducing a new technology, change an organizational approach, introducing longed-for tools, etc.
+Initiatives clearly state SMART goals to address the related top priority.
+They should bring a change or even revolutionize an aspect of our work, such as introducing new technology, changing an organizational approach, introducing longed-for tools, etc.

 The format of the quarterly meeting is aggressively timeboxed:

-- 20 mins: Identify and list weaknesses or opportunities for improvement in current approach.
+- 20 mins: Identify and list weaknesses or opportunities for improvement in the current approach.

 - 30 mins: Define goals for a better condition (1 to 3 goals depending on the size).